BOY SCOUT BAND

-There is a video on YouTube showing footage from the 1955 Waterloo Band Festival which, in addition to other groups, includes footage of the Davenport Trumpet Band (whenever I could I've identified the individual bands in the video).
+Here is a video from the 1955 Waterloo Band Festival which, in addition to other groups, includes footage of the Davenport Trumpet Band.
 The music used as a backdrop is the Davenport Trumpet Band.
 If you listen closely you will hear the announcer say that the band is looking for a sponsor.

 (from a 1957 Lions Show programme)